junxit/us-congress-code/title-16/chapter-1/sec-410uuu.md

       - **(v)** the Hanford Irrigation District Pump House; and
       - **(vi)** the T Plant (221–T Process Building).
 - **(d)** *Agreement*
-  - **(1)** *In general* Not later than 1 year after December 19, 2014, the Secretary and the Secretary of Energy (acting through the Oak Ridge, Los Alamos, and Richland site offices) shall enter into an agreement governing the respective roles of the Secretary and the Secretary of Energy in administering the facilities, land, or interests in land under the administrative jurisdiction of the Department of Energy that is to be included in the Historical Park under subsection (c)(2), including provisions for enhanced public access, management, interpretation, and historic preservation.
+  - **(1)** *In general* Not later than 1 year after December 19, 2014, the Secretary and the Secretary of Energy (acting through the Oak Ridge, Los Alamos, and Richland site offices) shall enter into an agreement governing the respective roles of the Secretary and the Secretary of Energy in administering the facilities, land, or interests in land under the administrative jurisdiction of the Department of Energy that is 11 So in original.
+Probably should be “are”. to be included in the Historical Park under subsection (c)(2), including provisions for enhanced public access, management, interpretation, and historic preservation.
   - **(2)** *Responsibilities of the Secretary* Any agreement under paragraph (1) shall provide that the Secretary shall—
     - **(A)** have decisionmaking authority for the content of historic interpretation of the Manhattan Project for purposes of administering the Historical Park; and
     - **(B)** ensure that the agreement provides an appropriate advisory role for the National Park Service in preserving the historic resources covered by the agreement.